cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 end
 ```

 Blocks in the schematic must not overlap.
-At this moment, Schematics Builder doesn't check for block overlaps.
+Overlapping blocks are detected and cause compilation error.

 Blocks larger than 1x1 are placed into the schematics in such a way that their lower-left corner is at the given
 coordinates.
 This makes it quite natural to design schematics starting in the lower left corner, i.e. from coordinates
 (0, 0), and building right and up (or up and right).

+Block position may also be negative (see [Origin and dimensions calculation](#origin-and-dimensions-calculation)).

 Correctly positioning blocks, especially blocks larger than 1x1, can be a bit tricky.
 For more complex layout, it is
 easier to create the schematic in Mindustry, decompile to Schemacode definition and modify the resulting file.